Page Content

 Department and Faculty

-The Division of Pulmonary Medicine at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, provides comprehensive consultative, diagnostic, and therapeutic services for patients with illnesses that affect the lungs and breathing.
+The Division of Pulmonary Medicine at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, provides comprehensive consultative, diagnostic, and therapeutic services for patients with respiratory illness.
 It is a referral center for the Southwest.
+The division also houses a state-of-the-art bronchoscopy suite, pulmonary rehabilitation center, two pulmonary function labs, and a sleep medicine center.

 Physicians provide care for a range of common and rare respiratory conditions including: